aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/index.rst

 Using Custom Dataset
 ********************

-This section describes how you can use your own custom dataset for training.
+This section describes how you can use your custom dataset for training.

 Refer to the following sections for each use case: